 The van was complete wrecked and sadly the two men in the van were killed.

-The cab of the Atkinson was completely destroyed by the impact but miraculously driver Jack Moon came out of the carnage with just a broken hip joint which unfortunately still causes him some discomfort to this day.
+The cab of the Atkinson was completely destroyed by the impact but miraculously driver Jack Moon came out of the carnage with just a broken hip joint which unfortunately caused him some discomfort for many years after.

 Unfortunately the impact with the tree knocked off the compressor which smashed the front of the crankcase.